aiknow-public/hera-blueprint/README.md

 - To be able to push a docker image with the [run_workflow.sh](./run_workflow.sh) script, access to this repository's github container registry is required ("package write").
 To allow this, set the environmental variables `DOCKER_REGISTRY`,`DOCKER_ORGANIZATION`, `DOCKER_USER` and `DOCKER_PASSWORD` (ideally via Codespaces secret)
-- As well, the k8s cluster(s) should have read access to the container registry.
+- As well, the k8s cluster(s) should have read access to used the container registry.

 ## Folder structure
 - [kubernetes](kubernetes)